justhappyme0/MERN-Demo-project/README.md

 # MERN-Demo-project
-react and mongo
+Mongo, Express, React and Node

-Steps :
+# Steps :
 1. extract the folders
 2.  open this in VS code editor
-3.  do - npm install inside each folders : frontend and backend, pre-requisite, should have mongo, node and npm installed on the system (download from internet) -frontend cmd : npm start
+3.  do - npm install inside each folders : frontend and backend,

+# pre-requisite : should have mongo, node and npm installed on the system (download from internet)
+-frontend cmd : npm start
 -backend cmd : node route.js (inside the routes folder and execute this cmd)